 The AS-3 was a replacement for RS-1 and RS-6 sets in the field, beginning in 1962 [ref 102].
 A CIA memo states that a total of 150 RR/D-11 and RR/E-11 receivers were procured for delivery in May of 1959.

 The RR/D-11 receiver, part of the AS-3 set.
-The BNC antenna connection and RCA phono jack audio output are likely not original.
+The BNC antenna connection and RCA phono jack audio output are not original.
+Note that despite the similar nomenclature, the RR/D-11 is not related to the RR-11 used in the RS-11 set – the RR-11 is not solid-state.
 This image is from the book "CIA Special Weapons & Equipment: Spy Devices of the Cold War" by H. Keith Melton, Sterling Publishing Co., NY, 1993, ISBN 0-8069-8732-4.
 Image used with permission.

-A view of the AT-3 transmitter from the operator's manual.
+A view of the AT-3 transmitter with the RR/E-11 receiver attached.
+Image courtesy of www.cryptomuseum.com .